-CODE OBJECT AMOUNT Public Neglected 400 PURCHASED PROPERTY SERVICES.
+CODE DE OBJECT AMOUNT Public Non-Public 400 PURCHASED PROPERTY SERVICES.
 Services purchased to operate, repair, maintain and rent property owned or used by the grantee.
 Persons other than grantee employees perform these services.
 While a product may or may not result from the transaction, the primary reason for the purchase is the service provided. \$ \$ 500 OTHER PURCHASED SERVICES.
 Amounts paid for services rendered by organizations or personnel not on the payroll of the grantee (separate from Professional and Technical Services or Property Services).
 Included are: staff transportation, pupil transportation, communications, tuition, other (insurance costs, printing, binding, etc.). \$ \$ 600 SUPPLIES.
 Amounts paid for items that are consumed, worn out or deteriorated through use; or items that lose their identity through fabrication or incorporation into different or more complex units or substances.
 Included are: instructional supplies, administrative supplies, text books, library books, other supplies. \$ \$ 700 PROPERTY.
 Expenditures for acquiring fixed assets, including land or existing buildings, improvements of grounds, initial equipment, additional equipment and replacement of equipment. \$ \$ 890 OTHER OBJECTS.
 Expenditures for goods or services not properly classified in one of the above objects (miscellaneous expenditures).
-Included in the category could be expenditures for dues and fees, judgments against a grantee that are not covered by liability insurance and interest payments on bonds and notes. \$ \$ 930 TRANSFERRED FUNDS \$ \$ 940 INDIRECT COSTS.
+Included in the category could be expenditures for dues and fees, judgments against a grantee that are not covered by liability insurance and interest payments on bonds and notes. \$ \$ 940 INDIRECT COSTS.
 Costs incurred by the grantee which are not directly related to the program but are a result thereof.
 Grantees must submit indirect cost proposals to the Connecticut State Department of Education to apply for a restricted and unrestricted rate.
-Only grantees that have received rate approvals are eligible to claim indirect costs. \$ omy prantees that have received rate approvide the engine to chann induced costs.
-TOTAL \$ \$
+Only grantees that have received rate approvals are eligible to claim indirect costs. \$ TOTAL \$ \$

-SECTION 2A: GRANT BUDGET NARRATIVE - PRIVATE (Page 1)
+SECTION 2A: GRANT BUDGET NARRATIVE - NON-PUBLIC (Page 1)